 DAY 1: LA to Santa Barbara-100 miles

-Other things to do: whale-watch cruise on the Condor Express or another boat, rent a buggie at SB buggies for exploring the town, visit the Santa Barbara County Courthouse (for its beautiful gardens and Spanish architecture), venture to nearby towns of Montecito and Ojai.
+Other things to do: whale-watch cruise on the Condor Express ; rent a buggie at SB buggies for exploring the town; visit the Santa Barbara County Courthouse (for its beautiful gardens and Spanish architecture), venture to nearby towns of Montecito and Ojai.

 Day 2: Santa Barbara to Big Sur-200 miles

-Note: Big Sur itself is about 90 miles of coastline that has resisted development and as such, still boasts a population of about 1,000.
+Note: Big Sur itself is about 90 miles of coastline that has resisted development and boasts a population of about 1,000.
 This is part of what makes it so unique and special.
-With that said, there is also no such thing as cell service (truly) on this stretch of highway although if you choose to stay in the area, a few hotels do offer wi-fi service.
-Also, plan to fill up on gas before entering Big Sur as gas options are limited and price inflated once there.
+With that said, there is no such thing as cell service (truly) on this stretch of highway.
+If you choose to stay in the area, a few hotels do offer wi-fi service.
+Also, plan to fill up on gas before entering Big Sur as gas options are limited and prices are inflated once there.

 Day 3: Exploring Big Sur and Carmel-30 miles.

-Other things to do in Big Sur: have lunch at Nepenthe for some of the best views in the area, horseback ride at Andrew Molera State Park, take a short hike to the waterfall at Julia Pfieffer Burns State Park (which due to the weather we could not do), visit other accommodations in the area including Post Ranch Inn, Glen Oaks Big Sur and Ventana Inn & Spa, each extremely unique in their own right.
+Other things to do in Big Sur: have lunch at Nepenthe for some of the best views in the area; horseback ride at Andrew Molera State Park; take a short hike to the waterfall at Julia Pfieffer Burns State Park (which due to the weather we could not do; visit luxury accommodations in the area including Post Ranch Inn, Glen Oaks Big Sur and Ventana Inn & Spa, each extremely unique in their own right.